opennetworkinglab/aether-docs/developer/aiabhw.rst

 * SIM card writer and blank SIM cards

-We assume that the server and the eNodeB are connected to the same LAN, and the LAN also provides external Internet connectivity.
+**IMPORTANT**: AiaB is for simple deployment scenarios and so makes some simplifying assumptions:

+* AiaB assumes that the server and the eNodeB are connected to the **same LAN** and share the **same IP subnet**; in other words they can reach each other in a single hop and there is no IP router between them.
+This simplifies communication between the eNodeB and the UPF, which is running inside a container and has a private IP address that is not necessarily routable on the local network.
+* AiaB also assumes that the AiaB server's network is configured using *systemd-networkd*, which is the default for Ubuntu, and copies some files into `/etc/systemd/network`;
+  the reason for this is to enable persistence of AiaB's networking configuration across server reboots.

 Preparation
 -----------